Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork/README.md

 # [Method A] - EASY - way to connect to MODERN OpenBCI GUI Fork:

-**A.1** Install forked version of program here: [Drive](https://drive.google.com/drive/folders/16bPxp4Zl_YqPQo_A6QDyYHQL1napQC9u?usp=share_link)
+**A.1.1** You must have the LSL test script running with python before you turn on the gui: [Read This](https://github.com/Cerelog-ESP-EEG/Lab-Stream-Layer-LSL-Compatability)**

 and

-**A.2** You must have the LSL test script running with python before you turn on the gui: [Read This](https://github.com/Cerelog-ESP-EEG/Lab-Stream-Layer-LSL-Compatability)**
+**A.2.1** Install forked version of program here: [Drive](https://drive.google.com/drive/folders/16bPxp4Zl_YqPQo_A6QDyYHQL1napQC9u?usp=share_link)

-**A.3 MAC ONLY** Drag the gui to you application folder.
+**A.2.2 MAC ONLY** Drag the gui to you application folder.
 You need to right click and run disk image manually.
 If that doesnt work, manually run it in terminal with **sudo xattr -cr /Applications/OpenBCI_GUI.app** since the app wasn't downloaded from the app store (security blocks it).

-**A.5** Once the GUI is open, choose the LSL connection from options menue.
+**A.2.3** Once the GUI is open, choose the LSL connection from options menue.
 Then in the upper left corner press start stream

 or